gelareh1985/buglocalization/README.md

      ./bin/neo4j-admin load --from=./backups/neo4j-eclipse.jdt.core_samples_2021-03-25.dump --database=neo4j --force

 ***Note:*** Please note that if the database server does not work in a browser like Microsoft edge, try changing the brower and use another browser like: Google Chrome

+**(4) to start server:**
+open Terminal Window in the database folder (make sure about the path you open the terminal window: for example if you choose bin folder the start command should be changed to './neo4j.bat console')

+*Start command:*

+      ./bin/neo4j.bat console

+**(6) open database in server and set password:**

+## Loading the Database (For next times)

+**(4) to start server:**
+open Terminal Window in the database folder (make sure about the path you open the terminal window: for example if you choose bin folder the start command should be changed to './neo4j.bat console')

+*Start command:*

+      ./bin/neo4j.bat console

 ## Requirements for running scripts:
 To better run the python scripts, It is needed to create a virtual environment with the following settings.